“I love your blog and what you post, keep on sharing please! […]”Andrea

 I’ve always been serious about enjoying myself.
 In school and college, I studied just enough to get by because I thought the extra effort needed to get top marks wasn’t worth it, and I would much rather spend that time doing stuff I liked.

 Things didn’t change much once I grew up and got a job.
 I resented the fact that I had to work all sorts of hours for the same pay, and without having much time for myself.
 So six years into my ‘career’, I decided the whole thing wasn’t worth it.
 I was married by then but, with my new bride’s backing, I quit and turned freelance.
-I made less money, but had more time to do what I wanted—whether that was trekking to a remote monastery in Bhutan with my wife, going on a 1,600-kilometer road trip to Kolkata with a bunch of bikers, or just sitting at home in Hyderabad playing xBox for hours.
+I made less money, but had more time to do what I wanted—whether that was trekking to a remote monastery in Bhutan with my wife, going on a 2,000-kilometer road trip to Kolkata with a bunch of bikers, or just sitting at home in Hyderabad playing video games for hours.

 P.S.
 The Hyderabad I live in is the one in Telangana, India.
 Not the other one.